Trinity College (Connecticut): Long Walk buildings

 The first buildings completed on the current campus were Seabury and Jarvis halls in 1878.
 Together with Northam Towers, these make up what is known as the "Long Walk".

 These buildings are an early example of Collegiate Gothic architecture in the United States, built to plans drawn up by William Burges, with F.H.
 Kimball as supervising architect.
 The Long Walk has been expanded and is connected with several other buildings.

 On the northernmost end there is the chapel, whose western side is connected to the Downes and Williams Memorial building.
 Heading south, the next building is Jarvis Hall, named after Abraham Jarvis.
 Jarvis becomes Northam Towers heading south, then Seabury Hall.
 Seabury Hall, named for Samuel Seabury, is connected to Hamlin Hall.
 To Hamlin's east is Cook, then Goodwin and then Woodward.

 The dormitories on the Long Walk end there, and the terminal building on the south end of the long walk is Clement/Cinestudio.
 Clement is the chemistry building; Cinestudio a student run movie theater.
 If one travels to the south of Hamlin there will be Mather Hall and the Dean of Students Office.

-Chapel

-The Trinity College Chapel was built in the 1930s to replace Trinity's original chapel in Seabury Hall (now a lecture hall).
-The chapel's facade is made almost entirely of limestone and connects to the adjacent Downes Memorial Clock Tower.
-Its primary architect was Philip Hubert Frohman, of Frohman, Robb and Little, who were also responsible for the National Cathedral in Washington, D.C.